-How to get the party you want without hurting your host's feelings; plus, the best baby gift registries.
+How to get the party you want without hurting your host's feelings.

 Some women can't wait to play traditional shower games, such as guessing the mom's waist size or seeing who can diaper a doll the fastest; others would rather be bonked in the head with a diaper pail.
 Some less-embarrassing party options include dancing (hey, even in your third trimester you can shake your oversized booty a little), taking turns telling the new mom the best and worst parenting advice the guests have ever heard, offering funny suggestions for the baby's name or playing baby trivia.
 For new twists on traditional shower games, including memory and word games, as well as active and craft-making games, check out Joan Wai's 100 Baby Shower Games.

 Even if you let your host take the reins in planning your shower, there are two details that you should help with: choosing the date and compiling the guest list.